 Amalina Amir is currently a student at the University College London majoring in biomaterials processing.
 She has developed a new research stream on the development of graphene fibre under the supervision of Prof Mohan Edirisinghe.

-Amalina spent two years as a quality engineer at GKN Driveline then received scholarship from Universiti Teknologi MARA (UiTM) to pursue her master degree.
-Her research has won many prizes including prestigious award of Diamond and Gold at British Invention Show 2009.
-In addition she also won Salon Archimedes Award from Moscow International Salon of Inventions and Innovation Technologies.
+Amalina spent two years as a quality engineer at GKN Driveline, before receiving a scholarship from Universiti Teknologi MARA (UiTM) to pursue her masters degree.
+Her research has won many prizes including the prestigious award of Diamond and Gold at the British Invention Show 2009.
+In addition, she also won Salon Archimedes Award from Moscow International Salon of Inventions and Innovation Technologies.